noahfranco/zeit-now-namecheap-setup/README.md

 ### Instructions

-Make sure to replace `yourdomain.com` with your domain name
+Make sure to replace `yourdomain.com` with your domain name.
+If you need help with the command type `now dns --help` in your CLI

 `now dns add yourdomain.com @ TXT v=spf1include:spf.privateemail.com~all`